huggingface/blog/leaderboard-cot.md

 - Beam search (n=2).
 - Sampling (T=.3).

 This gives us, in combination, six “CoT generation regimes.”
 When we evaluate a model, we let it generate, for every example in the test datasets, one chain-of-thought trace for each regime.
+The generated traces are then plugged into the prompt template shown above, which we use to score the models.
 We obtain, accordingly, six different numerical scores for accuracy with chain-of-thought (namely one for each regime).
 In the Open CoT Leaderboard, we report (for every model/task) the best marginal accuracy gain achieved under any regime.

 ## What are the main take-aways so far?

 We’re gradually extending the Open CoT Leaderboard by evaluating more and more models, but current results (model count=30) already suggest some interesting insights.

-- Mighty dwarfs: We have been very pleased to see that relatively small (7B) open LLMs are capable of effective, i.e. accuracy-improving chain-of-thought reasoning. 🎉
+- Mighty dwarfs: We have been very pleased to see that relatively small (7B) open LLMs are capable of effective, i.e. accuracy-improving, chain-of-thought reasoning, in some cases at a better rate than bigger model. 🎉 For example, a small model like Phi-2 benefits more than the Mixtral model from added CoT traces.
 - Instruction- and chat-finetuning helps: Finetuned models score much better than their corresponding base models.
 More specifically, finetuning may improve both the baseline accuracy without CoT and the marginal accuracy gains achieved through CoT.
-- Vindication of *textbooks-is-all-you-need*: The Phi-2 model clearly outperforms the Mixtral MoE base model on the Open CoT Leaderboard.
 - Variable and ambiguous effects of CoT: Digging a bit deeper, we see that there is no single preferred or superior CoT generation [regime](#cot-generation).
 What works best for one model and one task might not work for another model, or another task.
 And sometimes CoT reduces accuracy rather than increasing it.
 We take this as a reminder that finding an implementation of CoT that is universally effective, reliable and robust remains a challenging problem.

 ## What are the next steps? – And how to contribute.